andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 #### The Resulting Context Map

+Note:
 I used to think you only discovered Bounded Contexts from modelling lower-level concerns and then using the concept to split your models.
 We had in some respects short-circuited this.
 We did it by paying attention Conways Law and studying organisations, departments, actors and jobs-to-be-done.

 (Event Storming is also good for this and another short-cut.)

 We could now draw our context map.

+[BRING IN THE DDD DIAGRAM AND DEFINITION HERE]

 [Rough sketch of the context map - @Gayathri, do you have a memory of this which might help?]